 “What is past is prologue.” - Robert Aitken

 The 2013 bar examination was notable for the revival of the essay question’s preeminent role.
 The examination comprised 80% essay questions and 20% multiple-choice questions (MCQs).
-This was a turn-around from the 2012 bar examination’s format of 60% MCQ and 40% essay question and the 2011 bar where the use of problem-type essay questions was entirely discontinued in favor of MCQs and performance tests.
+This was a turn-around from the 2012 bar exam’s format of 60% MCQ and 40% essay question and the 2011 bar where the use of problem-type essay questions was entirely discontinued in favor of MCQs and performance tests.

 The lead role of the essay question was further entrenched in the 2014 bar examination.
 For instance in Remedial Law, there were only 8 MCQs having a weight of 1% each or a total weight of only 8%.
 This allocation was substantially the same in the other bar subjects.

 Importance of a logic-driven or argument-driven approach to bar preparation

 The restoration of the essay question’s leading role is a clear indication of the importance given by the High Tribunal to testing the examinee’s ability to think and argue like a lawyer.